 Be careful what you say on your answering machine or voice mail too.
 Callers don't need to know that you're not home -- they just need to know that you can't come to the phone right now.

 Consider notifying the police if you're going on vacation.
-No need to let the cops know about a weekend getaway, but do call them if you're leaving town for longer than a week.
+No need to let the cops know about a weekend getaway, but do call them if you're leaving town for longer than a week or two.
 It's possible the police may go out of their way to drive by your house while on patrol, especially if you live in a small town.
 If you have a security alarm, leave a house key and the code with someone you trust, and provide the police and alarm company with their name and phone number.
 You may also want to contact your local neighborhood watch program if there's one in your area.

 Before you leave for vacation, you may decide to close your curtains to prevent people from peering inside your home to see whether you're there.
 However, closed curtains also stop those who aim to help -- the police, your neighbors or friends -- from seeing inside your house.
 So what's your best bet?
 Leave your curtains exactly as you usually keep them when you're home, since noticeable changes could hint that you're not around anymore -- especially if your curtains are uncharacteristically left closed for two weeks.
 Move expensive items, like jewelry or computers, out of plain sight if they're visible from the window.